tensorturtle/fob/README.md

 # Release

 From the root of this repository, run `dev_install.sh`.
-It uses nuitka to compile the python code into a single file executable, and then installs it to the system.
+It uses pyinstaller to create a standalone binary and places it in `~/.local/bin` for access from anywhere on the system.

 Create a new Github Release with a new tag and upload the executable (path should be shown by `dev_install.sh`) to the Github Release.